dominicstop/react-native-ios-modal/README.md

 * Since this is just using a `UIViewController`, this component also supports setting the`UIModalPresentationStyle` and `UIModalTransitionStyle`.
 * Supports setting `isModalInPresentation` and separately disabling the native swipe down gesture when the modal is using `pageSheet` `modalPresentationStyle`.
 * You can use `ModalView` anywhere in your app and present a view modally either programmatically via a ref or automatically when a `ModalView` is mounted/unmounted.
-* Support for several modal events, nested modals, and having a transparent background or a blurred background using `UIBlurEffect`.
+* Support for several modal events, multiple modals, and having a transparent background or a blurred background using `UIBlurEffect`.
+* **Note**:  Documentation Under Construction 🚧

 ![Modal Example 0 & 1](./assets/ModalExample-00-01.gif)